The European Plastics System Unpacked

 How important are plastics to Europe?

 The plastics system helps to boost Europe’s economy.
-In 2022, the European plastics system employed over 1.5 million people in the EU, spanned 52,000 companies and had a turnover of over €400 billion.
-European plastics manufacturers contributed around 130,000 jobs across 2,248 companies and a turnover of over €118 billion to that total.
+In 2024, the European plastics system employed about 1.5 million people in the EU, spanned 50,650 companies and had a turnover of about €398 billion, according to the latest Fast Facts data.

 The competitiveness challenge

 Understanding and addressing competitiveness challenges is crucial for shaping a sustainable future for the European plastics system.
+Find out more here.

 Our Vision for a Sustainable Plastics System

 Plastics Europe and its members are committed to transitioning from a linear to a circular economy, where all plastics are designed, produced, used, reused, and recycled.
-Our Plastics Transition Roadmap outlines the path to achieving circularity and net-zero emissions by 2050, focusing on three strategic pillars:
+Our Plastics Transition Roadmap outlines the path to achieving circularity and net-zero emissions by 2050, focusing on three strategic pillars.

 The Plastics Transition